coda/packs-sdk/README.md

 There are a few reasons that object property names are normalized.
 One is to remove any punctuation from property names that would affect the Coda formula builder and cause a user to be unable to access a field in an object due to a bad name.
-Another reason is to standarize all property names across all the different packs which have different authors, so that working with pack values is consistent for Coda users.
+Another reason is to standardize all property names across all the different packs which have different authors, so that working with pack values is consistent for Coda users.